๐Ÿ‹๐ŸผSports Medicine

 Attribution Theory

-• Internal, controllable attributions ("I didn't prepare enough") promote adaptive responses to failure, while external attributions ("bad luck") may protect self-esteem but limit growth
+• Internal, controllable attributions ("I didn't prepare enough") promote adaptive responses to failure because the athlete sees a path to improvement.
+External attributions ("bad luck") may protect self-esteem short-term but limit growth.

 • Coaches can shape attribution patterns by emphasizing effort and strategy over innate talent

-Compare: Intrinsic vs. Extrinsic Motivation—both can drive performance, but intrinsic motivation correlates with lower burnout rates and greater long-term sport participation.
-If an FRQ asks about sustainable athletic development, emphasize intrinsic motivation and autonomy-supportive coaching.
+Compare: Intrinsic vs. Extrinsic Motivation: both can drive performance, but intrinsic motivation correlates with lower burnout rates and greater long-term sport participation.
+If a question asks about sustainable athletic development, emphasize intrinsic motivation and autonomy-supportive coaching.

 Resilience and Long-Term Sustainability

 These concepts address an athlete's capacity to handle adversity, recover from setbacks, and maintain performance over a career.
-Resilience isn't about avoiding stress—it's about adaptive response to inevitable challenges.
+Resilience isn't about avoiding stress.
+It's about responding adaptively to inevitable challenges.

 Mental Toughness

-• Four C's model: mental toughness comprises Control, Commitment, Challenge (viewing adversity as opportunity), and Confidence
+• The Four C's model defines mental toughness as comprising Control (emotional regulation), Commitment (persistence and goal dedication), Challenge (viewing adversity as opportunity), and Confidence (belief in abilities)

 • Resilient athletes reframe setbacks as learning opportunities rather than evidence of inadequacy